cocos2d/creator_to_cocos2dx/README.md

 * fill in __Project Path__, it is a c++ or lua project created by cocos2d-x(3.14+) console
 * click __Build__

+### Options

+* __Export Resource Only__, only resources include Creator scene files will be exported, the reader source code won't.
+* __Export Resource Dynamically Loaded__, export the resources that might be used in runtime, those resources located at assets/resources.

 You will find:

 * all needed source codes are generated into `NATIVE_PROJECT_ROOT/Classes/reader(it is NATIVE_PROJECT_ROOT/frameworks/runtime-src/Classes/reader for lua project)`